isalin/TBbard/README.md

 # FAQ

+#### Will this work with the mac version?

+That doesn't appear to be the case.
+Unfortunately, I don't have a mac for testing it out at the moment.

 #### Why is there a number next to each instrument?

 The number reflects the midi channel index and is mostly intended for people making their own midi files for playback.